 These things are horribly aggressive and they are huge too.
 Keeping them with other eels or fish of any sort is not recommended at all.
 Electric eels will fight with each other and they will eat any fish that can fit in their mouths, and because they are so massive, pretty much any aquarium fish will qualify as food.

 Moreover, electric eels hide for most of the day and night, so much that you probably won’t ever see it.
 When it comes down to it, an electric eel is definitely not recommended to be kept in a home aquarium.

 9. The Reedfish

-The reedfish is the final type of freshwater aquarium eel that we want to discuss in this section.
+The reedfish is the final type of aquarium eel that we want to discuss in this section.
 The reedfish is also known as the ropefish, and it is an eel-like fish species.